-Do you support the proposed implementation approach?
-If not, please state why and provide an alternative suggestion where possible. players and would hope the impact could be managed on a case-by-case basis.
+Do you support the proposed In terms of implementation date, we favour a 1 April 2014 implementation approach?
+If implementation date, which, we note, is already delayed from the not, please state why and original Project TransmiT timetable. provide an alternative We would not wish implementation to be delayed for one or two suggestion where possible. players and would hope the impact could be managed on a case-by- case basis.
 Do you have any other comments?
 We acknowledge the work that National Grid has put into producing these results for the Code Administrator consultation.
 Whilst we feel that the results are sufficient to understand the broad direction of travel of impacts, we do feel that the results would be enhanced by some commentary for those parties interested in interpreting the results in the context of the modelling methodology.
 We welcome National Grid's commitment to do this via their own response to the Code Administrator consultation, and would welcome the opportunity for any clarifications arising via TCMF or some other informal forum, before Ofgem's own impact assessment.